mlidbom/Compze/README.md

 * Open Composable.Everything.sln in Visual Studio 2022 or Rider.

 ## Tests
-* Preferably you should have administrator access to a SQL database server.
-By default, Microsoft SQL Server
+* You administrator access to a SQL database server.
+Microsoft SQL Server, MySql or PostgreSql.
   * To change which database servers the tests run against, edit `TestUsingPluggableComponentCombinations` in the project root
 * If this connection string is valid you're good to go, otherwise set the environment variable below:
   `Data Source=localhost;Initial Catalog=master;Integrated Security=True;TrustServerCertificate=True;`

 >Running the tests will create several databases on your SQL server prefixed: `Composable_DatabasePool_`.

->If you don't have any Sql server, configure `TestUsingPluggableComponentCombinations` to use only the `Memory` `PersistenceLayer`.

 ### Environment variables you should know about when running the tests